GiorgioRaimondi10422330/Tree_root_Project/README.md

 ## MAKE OPTIONS
 All examples are provided with a Makefile which accepts the following
 options:
+-  all       : print help
--  all       : makes the example
+-  install   : install the library and compiles the example
 -  clean     : as it says
 -  distclean : clean and also deletes temporary file and local doc directory Being "all" the first target of the makefile, to compile the examples is